AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   If the contents of the node is a `<directory`> child, this indicates that GPRconfig should find all the files matching the regular expression.
-Regexp is a path relative to the directory that contains the `<executable>` file, and should use unix directory separators (ie '/'), since the actual directory will be converted into this format before the match, for system independence of the knowledge base.
+Regexp is a path relative to the directory that contains the `<executable>` file, and should use Unix directory separators (i.e. '/'), since the actual directory will be converted into this format before the match, for system independence of the knowledge base.

   The group attribute indicates which parenthesis group should be returned.